Basking Ridge, New Jersey: History

 Basking Ridge was originally settled in the 1720s by British Presbyterians escaping religious persecution.
 The land was bought from the Lenape Native Americans.

 Bernards Township was officially chartered on May 21, 1760, granted by King George II and granted to Sir Francis Bernard, first governor of the noted section which includes Basking Ridge.

 On the morning of December 13, 1776, General Charles Lee was captured by the British at Widow White's tavern.
 Lee had ranked next to Washington in command.

 A referendum to create an independent borough of Basking Ridge failed in June 1921.
 Voters rejected the proposed borough by a more than 4–1 margin.

 The downtown area of Bernards Township known as Basking Ridge was added to the New Jersey and National Registries as a Historic District. on August 8, 1974.

 Demographics

-Basking Ridge first appeared as a census designated place in the 2020 U.S. census.
+Basking Ridge appeared as an unincorporated place in the 1950 U.S. census and the 1960 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 2020 U.S. census.